Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/linear_solver_card.rst

    This option scales the decoupled saturation block as described in T1_SCALE.

   T3_NO_SCALE
    Turns off T3_SCALE.
-Recommended and default = True.
+Recommended and used by default.

 Examples
 --------